-Topdressing refers to a lawn care process that is both a soil mixture sprinkled atop a lawn and the process of spreading it out over the lawn.
-The soil components needed to topdress a lawn vary depending on the existing soil under the grass, but the goal is the same no matter what: improving the conditions of the lawn in ways that benefit the grass, the drainage and the feel of the lawn underfoot.
+Topdressing is a lawn care process that involves sprinkling and spreading a soil mixture on top of grass to improve the health of your lawn.
+The soil components needed to topdress a lawn vary depending on the existing soil under the grass, but the goal is the same no matter what: improving the conditions of the lawn in ways that benefit the grass, the soil, the drainage, and the feel of the lawn underfoot.
 Best of all, topdressing is a simple DIY lawn care project that you can complete in an afternoon.

 As the name implies, topdressing is just a light coating of organic matter sprinkled atop the entire yard or even just a few select areas.
-The topdressing material may be soil, peat, compost or sand or often a combination of these materials.
+The topdressing material includes soil, peat, compost, sand, or often a combination of these materials.
 Topdressing material is available in premixed bags online or from a well-stocked garden center, but it's not difficult to make it yourself.
 One mixture varies from the next, so it's best to choose one that's fairly similar to the soil content in your yard.

 Why Topdress a Lawn?

-A topdressing with sand in it helps ensure the soil gets better aeration, allowing nutrients and water to reach the roots of the grass.
+A topdressing with sand in it, unless your soil is heavy clay, helps ensure the soil gets better aeration, allowing nutrients and water to reach the roots of the grass.
 Applying a little topdressing every few years or as needed helps keep the soil as healthy as possible.
 The key is moderation; too much topdressing can actually make the thatch layer thicker or can cause issues with the grass, as it may have a hard time growing through so much new soil.

 When to Topdress the Lawn

 Topdressing is best done in spring after the lawn has been mowed a few times or early in autumn well before the final mowing of the season.
 Topdressing right after you've mowed is a good idea if your lawn feels lumpy or has low areas, as you'll have a better chance of recalling the problem zones that require the most attention.